A to Z of EVs in 2023: Every electric car available right now (or coming very soon)

 Smart 1 lead 2

-The next generation of Smart car is on the way, with the #1 set to debut in December.
+The next generation of Smart car is on the way, with the #1 is now available to lease too.
 With up to 273 miles of range, this car is aiming to take the brand into a sector it is yet to have a presence in: the crossover market.
-We’ll bring you leasing plans as soon as they are available.

 Tesla